💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

-In most cases, it's all always two digits, which is big in terms of kind of operations it's doing, right?
+In most cases, it's always two digits, which is big in terms of operations it's doing, right?

-It's not just pulling up images from cash from end of node CDN, but it's actually going to the database, querying, mutating data and searching through different records and things like that.
+It's not just pulling up images from cache from end of node CDN, but it's actually going to the database, querying, mutating data and searching through different records and things like that.

 So if I click on cookbooks, it actually loads all the product catalogs here within 60 milliseconds, 63 milliseconds, right?